 What Information Was Involved?
-Our investigation determined that at the time of the incident the email account contained information including >>Data Elements <<.
-To date, we are unaware of any actual or attempted misuse of your personal information as a result of this incident.
+The following types of information were contained within the impacted email accounts: your name and <<Variable Data 1>>.
+To date, we are unaware of any actual misuse of this information as a result of this incident and are providing this notice out of an abundance of caution.